blogtutor/code-snippets/htaccess.md

 # Redirects
-_These will work on  Cloudways or WP Engine.
+_These will work on  Cloudways.
 For other hosting, may need to change the https test condition (see below)._

 ## Force SSL and REMOVE the "www"
 ```